Home / Destinations / The Drakensberg, South Africa

 Combining pure natural splendour with a wealth of biological variety, this 243,000 hectare mountainous area has been preserved for ages, since the San/Bushmen wandered through the region.
 Tens of thousands of paintings portraying their daily lives can be seen on the rock faces, and in the year 2000 the park was granted international recognition and was declared the second World Heritage Site of KwaZulu-Natal.

-There are various challenging mountains for hikers to conquer, and the brave can even try out rock or ice climbing.
+There are however also various challenging mountains for hikers to conquer, and the brave can even try out rock or ice climbing.
 For adrenaline seekers, there is abseiling, white water rafting and helicopter riding available.
 The helicopter rides are incredible, giving you a unique aerial perspective of the beautifully lush Drakensberg mountains.

 About admin